rajaovi/in-a-day/README.md

 ## Branch Details:
   * Master / Main - Live
+    * create hotfix branch from master
     * Hot Fix Branch - To Fix Priority defect after live
+  * release branxh
-  * release - like 1.0.0, 1.0.1
+        * create branch from release v1.0.0
   * QA / Production - Testing for QA
   * bugfix
   * Pre-Production - Testing for Dev
   * develop
-  * feature
+        * create feature branch from develop

+ For all the branches we require Automation run